-If you are reading this perhaps you are like most of us and forget the ‘stick to it” part or maybe you struggle with the first step.
+If you are reading this perhaps you are like most of us and forget the stick to it part or maybe you struggle with where to start.
 Either way, it’s important to know how you spend money.
 A good budget is designed to help you do just that and reach your financial goals.

 Are you starting your first job after college and want to figure out what your paycheck can cover?
 Or are you trying to pay down credit card debt?

 Everyone’s budgeting goals are different.
 Whether your goal is to reduce your debt or finance a remodeling project, it should be the core of your budget.
 As you pay attention to income and expenses, you’ll aim towards that goal.

 What is a Personal Budget and Why is it Important?